VectorCell/checksum-passthru/README.md

 Tool for getting the checksum of piped input while it's in use.

 Must be compiled with libssl.
 This can be installed in Ubuntu with `sudo apt-get install libssl-dev`.
+Alternatively, openssl source is available at its [GitHub repo](https://github.com/openssl/openssl).

 Use the same way you'd use md5sum-type programs without arguments (getting data from stdin), but unlike md5sum-type programs, sump outputs to stderr and passes input from stdin to stdout.

 For example, you could use it to verify a file as it's being downloaded:
 ```